SvenLieber/website/content/en/post/cordi-2023/index.md

 Their original NFDI4Culture ontology was extended to cover other NFDI consortia.
 In that adaptation process, the ontology was modularized into a core and several extensions.

+This is great!
+Plenty of lessons learned and possible networking and collaboration ahead with respect to MetaBelgica.

 ## Selection of presentations
 There were tons of interesting presentations, but unfortunately I could not split myself to see all.
-Here is a small selection of some presentations from various domains so you get an idea.
+Here is a small selection of some presentations from various domains such that you will get an idea of research data infrastructure solutions at CoRDI.

 ### Social sciences